The following notes were left the past couple

 25th:

+everything!
 Everyone fished and read!!
-Neal (6) and Emma (9) went nuts catching frogs
+Neal (6) and Emma (9) went

-Woodstock and Manchester ( got back to school shoes for everyone) and
+( got back to school shoes for everyone) and spent evenings playing

-spent evenings playing card games in front of the fire.
-Thanks for the
+card games in front of the fire.
+Thanks for the lovely hospitality!!

 ….

-the neat little stores.
-Number one on our list is the Vermont Country
+little stores.
+Number one on our list is the Vermont Country Store in Weston,

 Sept